 Bakeries and snacks (mostly take away):

-- Wee Boulangerie (Newington): great for proper bread
+- Wee Boulangerie (Newington): great for proper bread and sweet treats

 - La Barantine (Old Town, Morningside, Stockbridge): amazing, delicate cakes and patisserie